pavel2210057/FlowableAnnotationProcessor/README.md

 After compilation, generated classes appear.

-Generated classes have a name that consists of the original name and the "Flowable" prefix.
+Generated classes have a name that consists of the original name and the "Flowable" postfix.

 To get more info checkout [samples](https://github.com/pavel2210057/FlowableAnnotationProcessor/tree/main/app/src/main/java/me/flowable/app/samples).